dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 $ make -j8
 ```

-The first time you build kaldi it can take a lot of time to compile everything.
+The first time you build kaldi it can take a lot of time to compile everything, so it is a good idea to let it compile and go do something else.
 Later, when doing incremental builds, just run `make -j8`.
 If your added or removed headers (changed dependencies), you should also run `make depend -j8` before `make -j8`.

 ## Downloading and running the test